csmukherjee/home/_pages/teaching.md

 ## Mentoring Experience

-1. Currently a **CURVE PhD mentor** for the Academic year 2023-2024, advising two students on the visualization of high-dimensional data.
+1. Currently a **CURVE PhD mentor** for the Academic year 2023-2024, advising two USC undergrads on Denoising and visualization of high-dimensional datasets.

-   CURVE is a year-long undergraduate research program held in USC, where students actively participate in research.
+   CURVE is a year-long research program held at USC, where undergraduate students actively participate in research.
 I will be adding more details as the semester progresses!

 3. **SHINE Mentor** for Summer 2022.
 Advised two students on the basics of PCA when applied to biological data.